rex-enigma/data_structures_and_algorithms_in_dart/lib/data_structures/graph/graph.md

 3. **addEdge** -> connect two vertices in the graph with either directed or undirected edge.
 For adjacency list implementation edge objects exists but for adjacency matrix implementation, an edge objects don't exist, instead a weight of null value will be used to represent the absence of an edge btn the row vertex and the column vertex and a weight of a double value will represent the presence of edge btn the row vertex and the column(if weight is 0 then it means 2 vertices are connected with a 0 weight in weight graph or no weight at all in a unweighted graph).
 4. **edges** -> return a list of outgoing edges from a specific vertex.
 5. **weight** -> return the weight of the edge btn 2 vertices or null if the 2 vertices aren't connected.
-6. **breadth-first traversal** -> (aka level-first traversal), visits the closest/adjacent vertices from the starting vertex before moving on th further vertices.
-7. **depth-first traversal** -> follow a single path as deep as possible before backtracking and exploring alternative paths.
+6. **breadth-first search** -> (aka level-first search), given a starting vertex, the algorithm explores all neighbors of this vertex before traversing the neighbors' neighbors and so forth.
+The return type depends on the purpose of the search/what you want the search to accomplish.
+In the implementation, the breadth-first search will return a list of visited vertices in the graph.
+Have in mind that, the order in which vertices are visited so that they can be added in list to be returned, is determined by how you constructed your graph.
+7. **depth-first search** -> given a starting vertex, the algorithm explores a single path as far as possible until it reach a dead end which then it backtracks and explores the next available path.
+The return type depends on the purpose of the search/what you want the search to accomplish.
+In the implementation, the depth-first search will return a list of visited vertices in the graph.
 8. **shortestPath** -> find the path with the least weight/cost btn two vertices.

 **NB:**
 - A dense graph in which every vertex has an edge to every other vertex is called a **complete graph**.

+in my current understanding,
-- **Breath-first search(BFS) is not similar to breath-first traversal(BFT), also, depth-first search(DFS) is not similar to depth-first traversal(DFT).**
+- **Breadth-first search(BFS) is not similar to breadth-first traversal(BFT), also, depth-first search(DFS) is not similar to depth-first traversal(DFT).**
- - The aim of ***search*** is to find a specific vertex/value within the graph, the return types can be any of the following rather than void:
+ - The aim of ***search*** can vary depending on the problem that is being solved by the graph, but in most cases, it has a return type which can be any of the following other than ***void***:
    1. the vertex/value itself.
    2. index/position of the vertex/value being searched for.
    3. boolean of either true if the vertex/value exist or false if the vertex/value don't exist.
    4. collection of vertices/values that are being searched for.
  - **Traversal** is the process of visiting/accessing every vertex exactly once in a graph in specific order.
- - The aim of **traverse** is to just visit all the vertices in the graph.
-In most cases, their is no return type in this case(void return).
+ - The aim of **traverse** is to visit every vertices exactly once in the graph.
+In most cases, their is no return value in this case(void return).